navkar/TensorFlow/README.md

 Lift (x-> y) = Proportion of transactions with X and Y / (proportion of transactions with x) * (prop of transactions with y)
 ````

+#### Example
+A customer is 3 times more likely to purchase a banana given that he/she buys milk and bread together.
 This number is not valid if each of the items is purchased individually.

 ## Association Rule